jwynia/the-archived-city/memory-bank/progress.md

 ## Next Steps (Prioritized)
 1. Complete the remaining genre tracks through Scene 6
+   - Implement Scene 5E (Team Challenges) for the Ensemble Track as highest priority
+   - Complete Scene 6W (Breakthrough Discovery) for the Wonder Track
+   - Implement Scenes 5A-6A for the Adventure Track
    - Ensure each scene has a clear value shift
    - Add progressive complications before resolutions
    - Create dramatic turning points with higher stakes